- Global configuration

 - Click Add.

 A new scope has been added.
-Now you can add fields to the scope
+Now you can configure the scope

 - Click on the target scope.

-- Click the drop-down menu and choose a field, which you want to add to the scope.
+- Click the drop-down menu and choose field you want to add to the scope.
+You can also use All fields or All fields except.

 To configure the default scope: